2023 MLS SuperDraft

 The 2023 MLS SuperDraft was the 24th edition of the SuperDraft conducted by Major League Soccer.
-It was held on December 21, 2022, becoming the first SuperDraft to be held in December, but will retain the 2023 branding.
+It was held on December 21, 2022, becoming the first SuperDraft to be held in December, but retained the 2023 branding.
 The draft was conducted via conference call and streamed online.
 Previously, the SuperDraft had been held in conjunction with the annual January United Soccer Coaches convention.

 Since 2021, the SuperDraft has consisted of three rounds.
 Teams that received fourth-round picks for this draft via past trades received compensatory picks instead.
 The first overall pick is awarded to expansion team St. Louis City SC and the remaining picks are set by 2022 regular season and post-season results in reverse order.

 Format

-The SuperDraft format has remained constant throughout its history and closely resembles that of the NFL Draft:
+The SuperDraft format has remained constant throughout its history and closely resembles that of the NFL draft: